inometa/HINTS_Cancer_Project/README.md

 ## Data analysis
 ### Data cleaning
-The dataset containes information on 356 features, from 3630 individuals.
-The primary indicator variable of interest in occurence of cancer.
-Thirty one individuals did not respond to this question and hence the observation were deleted from the analysis.
+The dataset contains information on 356 features from 3630 individuals.
+The primary indicator variable of interest is the occurrence of cancer.
+Thirty-one individuals did not respond to this question, so the observations were deleted from the analysis.
 In the reamining dataset (n=3599) 464 individuals had cancer (12.89%), while 3135 did not have any history of cancer (87.11%).
-In our sample 60% were females, while 38.6% were females.Geographic distribution indicated 93.66% individuals were from non-appalachian region, 3% were from southern appalachia, 2.4% were from north appalachia, and 1.7% were from central appalachia.
-Forty seven percentage of individuals in the sample had access to the internet.
+In our sample, 60% were females, while 38.6% were females.
+Geographic distribution indicated 93.66% of individuals were from the non-Appalachian regions, 3% were from southern Appalachia, 2.4% were from north Appalachia, and 1.7% were from central Appalachia.
+Forty-seven percent of individuals in the sample had access to the Internet.

 ## Preliminary modeling plan